-Some minority faculty at UW have proposed that what is needed is a strong consideration of "well being" for the under-represented, including the creation of a positive climate through building a strong, stable and supportive network of minority faculty peers and mentors and also including meaningful participation in making the decisions that matter.
+Some minority faculty at UW have proposed, for example, that the quest for faculty diversity involves more than a focus on numbers but, rather, a strong consideration of "well being" for the underrepresented and, by consequence, for the entire university environment.
+Well being, in this context, entails full and meaningful participation and the creation of a positive climate through, among other measures, building a strong, stable and supportive network of minority faculty peers and mentors within the university.